TristanCacqueray/tristancacqueray.github.io/content/blog/butler-ot.md

 I found a suitable server and client implementation that works well inside #[[butler]] architecture.

 The Haskell version helped me figure out how to use OT and I found that the code was well thought out, with many property tests.
-The author also wrote a formalization in Coq, a theorem prover, to provide a formal proof that the algorithm is sound.
+The author also wrote a [formalization in Coq][ot.v], a theorem prover, to provide a formal proof that the algorithm is sound.

 My integration seems to work well, and I'm looking forward to adding new features, such as